Cantera/cantera-website/pages/tutorials/input-files.rst

 - Create your own YAML file from scratch or by editing an existing file *(New in Cantera 2.5)*
-- Convert a pre-existing mechanism from Chemkin (CK) format to the legacy Cantera (CTI) format *(Not recommended due to deprecation of CTI in Cantera 2.6)*
+- Convert a pre-existing mechanism from Chemkin (CK) format to the legacy Cantera (CTI) format *(Not recommended due to pending deprecation of CTI in Cantera 2.6)*
-- Create your own CTI file, either from scratch (not recommended) or by editing an existing file *(Not recommended due to deprecation of CTI in Cantera 2.6)*
+- Create your own CTI file, either from scratch or by editing an existing file *(Not recommended due to pending deprecation of CTI in Cantera 2.6)*

 The first option will suffice for tutorials and introductory work with thermodynamic phases and reaction kinetics.
 Most modern reaction mechanisms are published in Chemkin